 Example No. 4: An owner sells his company to its employees by selling shares to two employee benefit plans set up for that purpose.
 The plans and/or their members sue the company, its outside corporate counsel A, its ERISA lawyer B, the owner, his attorney C, and the plans' former attorney D, contending there were improprieties in the due diligence, the form of the agreements, and the amount and value of shares issued.
 The defendants file cross-claims.
-All CLAIMS are related.
-They arise out of the same transactions or occurrences and therefore are related under Subsection 14.b.
+All CLAIMS are related: they arise out of the same transactions or occurrences and therefore are related under Subsection 14.b.
 For the exception in Subsection 14.b to apply, all three elements must be satisfied.
 The exception does not apply because the claimants rely on common theories of liability.
 In addition, the exception may not apply because not all interests were adverse, theories of damages are common, or the attorneys did not act independently of one another.
 Finally, even if the exception in Subsection 14.b did apply, the CLAIMS would still be related under Subsection 14.d because they involve one loss.
 Although the CLAIMS are related, if all four attorneys' firms are sued, depending on the circumstances, up to four total CLAIMS EXPENSE ALLOWANCES might be available under Section VI.2.

 Example No. 5: Attorney F represents an investment manager for multiple transactions over multiple years in which the manager purchased stocks in Company A on behalf of various groups of investors.
 Attorneys G and H represent different groups of investors.
 Attorney J represents Company A. Attorneys F, G, H, and J are all in different firms.
 They are all sued by the investors for securities violations arising out of this group of transactions.
-Although the different acts by different lawyers at different times could legitimately be viewed as separate and unconnected, the claimant in this example attempts to tie them together as part of an alleged overall scheme or operation.
 The CLAIMS are related because the claimants have made them so.
 See Subsection 14.c above.
 This will often be the case in securities CLAIMS.
 As long as such allegations remain in the case, only one limit will be available, even if alternative CLAIMS are also alleged.
 In this example, although there is only one Limit of Coverage available for all CLAIMS, depending on the circumstances, multiple CLAIMS EXPENSE ALLOWANCES might be available.
 See Section VI.2.